georgosgeorgos/ComputationalStatisticsBT/bayesian/Bayesian.md

 ```r
 # model 2 extremely better than model 1 using a Bayesian approach
 ```
-this analysis shows that the second model is extremely better in a Bayesian sense respect to the Normal model: this is clear when we think that the Normal model gives a lot of importance to the sample data also if the sample is extremely small and the sampling distribution has nothing in common with a Normal; instead with a small sample a Uniform distribution is a better choise considering the posterior distribution of the models.
+this analysis shows that the second model is extremely better in a Bayesian sense respect to the Normal model: this is clear when we think that the Normal model gives a lot of importance to the sample data also if the sample is extremely small and the sampling distribution has nothing in common with a Normal; instead with a small sample a Uniform distribution is a better choice considering the posterior distribution of the models.